-The Central Monitoring Room Operator (CMRO) serves as the primary contact for notification that an incident has occurred at WIPP.
-The CMRO activates emergency response assets and personnel for incidents that require immediate response (e.g., personnel injury, spills, fires) based on the information provided according to procedures, and notifies the Facility Shift Manager (FSM).
+The Central Monitoring Room Operator (CMRO) serves as the primary contact for notification that an incident has occurred at the WIPP.
+The CMRO activates emergency response assets and personnel (e.g., Incident Commander, RADCON Techs, etc.) for incidents that require immediate response (e.g., personnel injury, spills, fires) based on the information provided according to procedures, and notifies the Facility Shift Manager (FSM).
 Requests for mutual aid assistance are approved by the FSM before responders are dispatched to ensure onsite emergencies take priority and capabilities to respond onsite are sustained.